hogog8/DataStructure/README.md

 # DataStructure

 main.c is previous version.
-So check main3.c and term.h together
+So check main3.c and term.h together please